zenoss/ZenPacks.zenoss.CalculatedPerformance/README.markdown

 ![Simple aggregating datapoint example](aggregation_basic_diagram.png)

-## Caveats
+#### Caveats

 All derived datapoints rely on reading previously collected target datapoints from the performance data store.
 As such, the calculation of the derived value will be delayed by as much as an entire collection cycle.
 In general, derived datapoints should be considered to incur a 1-cycle delay for each aggregation or calculation step.
 In practice, we can often compute an entire tree of aggregation and calculation steps in the same collection cycle.
-See: [Best Practices for Derived Datapoints: Using Topological Sort](#bookmark=id.ausvy7fklq5l).
+See: [Best Practices for Derived Datapoints: Using Topological Sort](##bookmark=id.ausvy7fklq5l).

 Because performance data is stored locally on the collector, only devices and components on the same collector can be aggregated.

 Derived datapoints are only based on the most recent available data from target datapoints.
 This is limited to data up to 5\*cycleTime seconds in the past.
 If a target datapoint does not exist on the target element, or has not been collected in the recent past, that element will be excluded from the calculation.
 This may mean that fewer datapoints than desired are used in the calculation (for aggregate datapoints), or that the overall result cannot be calculated at all.
 An event will be sent when this occurs.

+## Usage

-# Calculated Performance
+### Calculated Performance

 A Calculated Performance datasource contains a Python expression whose result will be stored as the value of the single datapoint.
 The expression can reference any other datapoint or model attribute on the device or component.
 For example, the expression `(hw.totalMemory – memAvailReal) / hw.totalMemory` uses the totalMemory attribute modeled from the device and the datapoint memAvailReal to calculate a percentage used.
 Dotted-name model attributes can reference functions or relationships as long as they take no arguments.
 Datapoints can be referenced using only the datapoint name, or as datasource_datapoint.
 If there are model attributes and datapoints that have a name conflict, the datapoint's value will be used.
 To disambiguate, you can use `here.attribute` to specify a model attribute, and the `datasource_datapoint` name to specify a datapoint.

 In v2.0, the capabilities of the expression have been expanded.
 Any `eval`-able Python code can be used, including control structures and any built-in functions, as long as it returns a single numeric value.
-This means that any Python keyword (See: [keyword.kwlist](https://docs.python.org/2/library/keyword.html#keyword.kwlist)) and any Python builtin (See: [builtins](https://docs.python.org/2/library/functions.html)) are reserved words that cannot be used as attribute or datapoint names.
+This means that any Python keyword (See: [keyword.kwlist](https://docs.python.org/2/library/keyword.html##keyword.kwlist)) and any Python builtin (See: [builtins](https://docs.python.org/2/library/functions.html)) are reserved words that cannot be used as attribute or datapoint names.
 If a model attribute or datapoint has a name conflict with a reserved identifier, the `here.attribute` or `datasource_datapoint` syntax will resolve the issue.

 In addition, the expression has access to a few provided utility functions: